signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 - All files in this directory ending `.conf` extension will automatically be included by Fluentd.
-- The "td-agent" user must have permissions to access the files specified in the config files and the paths defined within.
+- The "td-agent" user must have permissions to access the config files and the paths defined within.
 - By default, Fluentd will be configured to collect systemd journal log events from `/var/log/journal`.